-- 1. Completed Application for Graduate Admission - 2.
-International students have a separate application procedure.
-Please contact the Office of International Student Services at (626) 815-3055 or email iss@apu.edu.

-- 3. A \$45 nonrefundable application fee - 4.
-Official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree and all postbaccalaureate study (To be considered official, a transcript must come directly from the Office of the Registrar of the school attended to the Graduate Center at Azusa Pacific University.
+- 1. Completed Application for Graduate Admission - International students have a separate application procedure.
+Contact the Office of International Student Services at (626) 815-3055 or email iss@apu.edu. - 3.
+A \$45 nonrefundable application fee - 4.
+Official transcripts from all institutions leading to, and awarding, the applicant's baccalaureate degree and all post-baccalaureate study (To be considered official, a transcript must come directly from the office of the Registrar of the school attended to the Graduate Center: Admissions at Azusa Pacific University.
 Students' sealed copies will not be considered official.) - 5.
-Bachelor's degree from a regionally accredited institution - Minimum undergraduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criteria if competency can be shown.) - 7.
-Three recommendation forms submitted by supervisors who have current knowledge of applicant's academic ability and potential for service within the credential area - Letter to the dean describing educational goals as well as short- and long-term professional goals - 9.
-Résumé or Statement of Experience - 10.
-Valid California teaching credential, emergency permit, or Certificate of Clearance - Successful completion of the CBEST or evidence of paid registration for the CBEST (Proof of successful completion must be provided before completing fieldwork.) - 12.
-International students who have graduated from a college or university where English was not the principal language must provide the minimum TOEFL score of 550.
+Bachelor's and master's degrees from regionally accredited institution(s) - 6.
+Minimum graduate grade-point average of 3.0 on a 4.0 scale (Provisional admittance may be granted to individuals who do not meet this criterion if competency can be shown.) - 7.
+Three recommendation letters or forms submitted by principals or district administrators who have current knowledge of the applicant's academic ability and potential for service in school administration - Letter to the dean describing educational as well as short- and long-term professional goals

+- Résumé or Statement of Experience, verifying with supervisor signatures at least three years of full-time-service under a California "basic" credential (i.e., Teaching, Pupil Personnel Services, Library, School Nurse, etc.) - 10.
+Valid California teaching, services, or designated subject credential - 11.
+Successful completion of the CBEST - International students who have graduated from a college or university where English was not the principal language must provide evidence of a minimum TOEFL score of 550